Auroratide/tarm/src/pages/resources/image-alt-text-the-way-the-spec-intended-it.md

 tags: [ html, accessibility, images, specification ]
 ---

-In HTML, you can give a text description to images, called the <dfn>alt text</dfn>.
-For the sake of accessibility (i.e. people who cannot see the image or for whom it takes a long time to download), you should _always_:
+<p>In HTML, you can give a text description to images, called the <dfn>alt text</dfn>.
+For the sake of accessibility (i.e. people who cannot see the image or for whom it takes a long time to download), you should _always_:</p>

 * Provide alt text
 * Or explicitly declare no alt text (for purely decorative images)